 When you do this, you will likely boost their productivity and allow them to come up with creative ideas and innovations that can benefit your team and organization.

 Other team members might see your actions as preferential treatment.
 So, make an effort to treat everyone equally and accommodate people's individual working and environmental preferences, where possible.

 5. Give Advance Warning

 Many HSPs manage overstimulation by preparing or developing routines, plans and strategies for upcoming events.
 While you can't always prevent sudden schedule changes, try to give your highly sensitive team member as much notice as possible before meetings or activities.
-If he does become flustered when last-minute changes occur, give him time to recover his composure.
+If they do become flustered when last-minute changes occur, give them time to recover their composure.

 Everyone has their own strengths, weaknesses and needs, and some people require more stimulation in their environment than others.
 So, ask each of your team members what would make their working environment more comfortable.
 When you understand each person's sensitivity level, you can optimize their potential, talents, wellbeing, and performance.

 In her book, Making Work Work for the Highly Sensitive Person, Dr Barrie Jaeger suggests that there are also a few things you can encourage your HSP to do to help themselves at work.
 For example, if they are feeling overwhelmed or stressed, you could suggest that they spend a few minutes alone and takes some deep breaths.
 You might also encourage them to take solo walks during their lunch break, and to listen to soothing music with earphones.
 If they learn to become aware of what overwhelms them, they can avoid those triggers or take breaks afterward to get back on track.